MihawkHu/DCASE2020_task1/README.md

 ## How to use

 ### Task 1a
-Please refer to the `README.md` in `./task1a` for detailed instructions.
+Please refer to the `README.md` in `./task1a/` for detailed instructions.

 ### Task 1b
-Please refer to the `README.md` in `./task1b` for detailed instructions.
+Please refer to the `README.md` in `./task1b/` for detailed instructions.

+### Pre-trained models
+Pre-trained models are provided in `./task1a/3class/pretrained_models/`, `task1a/10class/pretrained_models/`, and `./task1b/pretrained_models/`.
+You can get reported results by directly evaluate pre-trained models.

 ## Reference